 HAZARD ALERT!
 If your home was built before 1978, it could have lead based paint and asbestos containing materials; the older the home, the more likely the hazard.
 Disturbing such materials can create a much greater health hazard than existed before.

-Since floodwater is contaminated with sewage, and possibly other biohazards, it is recommended to clean first, then disinfect surfaces before the drying process.
+Since floodwater is contaminated with sewage, and possibly other biohazards, it is recommended to clean first with a detergent solution, then disinfect surfaces before the drying process.
 Disinfectants also pose hazards, some more than others.
 Always read the warning label and follow directions carefully.

 However, bleach is quite corrosive so should never be used on metals or near the air conditioning system and it poses a variety hazards to people (burns, asthma trigger, etc.).
 It also has no residual effect, so does not prevent new growths of mold or bacteria if conditions remain damp.
 Bleach should never be mixed with ammonia or an acid (like vinegar) since that can create toxic gas.

-The “best practice” is CLEAN and DRY.
+The best practice is CLEAN and DRY.
 Mold and bacteria do not grow on clean and dry materials.
 That said, it can take time to get everything dry enough.
-Also, disinfection is generally recommended after flooding due to potential sewage contamination.
+Also, disinfection is recommended after flooding due to potential sewage contamination.

 All disinfectants pose some hazard, but some more than others.
 Investigate the hazards and read warning labels of any disinfectant, fungicide or fungistatic product before use.
 Some types have ingredients that are known or suspected carcinogens; some can be asthma triggers; some are corrosive; and, they vary in effectiveness.
 If the materials must be dry before application, then dry materials will not support new mold growth anyway.